Searching for Dark Matter Annihilation with IceCube and P-ONE: Effective Areas and Background

-Using this reconstruction procedure, we obtain the expected signal counts, depending on the dark matter mass and thermally averaged cross-section.
-Details on the energy reconstruction are given in \ref{app:distro}.
-In Fig. \ref{fig:counts_ice} we compare ten years of observed IceCube events\cite{Ice_data} with our predicted dark matter signals.
+Using this energy-smearing procedure, we obtain the expected signal counts, depending on the dark matter mass and thermally averaged cross-section.
+Details on the energy smearing are given in \autoref{app:distro}.
+In \autoref{fig:counts_ice} we compare ten years of observed IceCube events\cite{Ice_data} with our predicted dark matter signals.

-Similarly, we show the expected background and dark matter to neutrino signal events after ten years for P-ONE in Fig. \ref{fig:counts_pone}.
-There we give the results for an IceCube-like energy reconstruction (top) and a perfect detector (bottom).
-The energy reconstruction procedure is done with a log-normal distribution of events.
-This procedure is briefly explained in \ref{app:distro}.
-The parameters used for the reconstruction are similar to the IceCube parameterization depicted in \cite{ice_recon}.
-In Fig. \ref{fig:counts_pone}, the reconstructed flux curves (upper graph) show changes in the energy distribution shape for different mass regimes.
-This is due to the different reconstruction parameters according to their true energy region (resonant peaks with the DM mass) as discussed in \ref{app:distro}.
+Similarly, we show the expected background and dark matter to neutrino signal events after ten years for P-ONE in \autoref{fig:counts_pone}.
+There we give the results for an IceCube-like energy smearing (top) and a perfect detector (bottom).
+The energy smearing procedure is done with a log-normal distribution of events.
+This procedure is briefly explained in \autoref{app:distro}.
+The parameters used for the smearing are similar to the IceCube parameterization depicted in \cite{ice_recon}.
+In \autoref{fig:counts_pone}, the smeared flux curves (upper graph) show changes in the energy distribution shape for different mass regimes.
+This is due to the different parameters according to their true energy region (resonant peaks with the DM mass) as discussed in \autoref{app:distro}. \\